 This was written by Grace Slick, who based the lyrics on Lewis Carroll's book Alice In Wonderland.
-Like many young musicians in San Francisco, Slick did a lot of drugs.
-She saw lots of drug references in Carroll's book, including the pills, the smoking caterpillar, the mushroom, and lots of other images that are generally trippy.
-She noticed that lots of children's' stories involve a substance of some kind that alters reality, and felt it was time to write a song about it.
+Like many young musicians in San Francisco, Slick did a lot of drugs, and she saw a surfeit of drug references in Carroll's book, including the pills, the smoking caterpillar, the mushroom, and lots of other images that are pretty trippy.
+She noticed that many children's stories involve a substance of some kind that alters reality, and felt it was time to write a song about it.

 This was used as the theme song for a 1973 movie called Go Ask Alice.

 This was one of the defining songs of the 1967 "Summer Of Love."
-As young Americans protested the Vietnam war and took a lot of drugs, this played in the background.
+As young Americans protested the Vietnam War and experimented with drugs, "White Rabbit" often played in the background.

 Did the band ever get sick of this song?
 Grace Slick answered this question in a 1976 interview with Melody Maker when she replied: "I can play around with a song on stage without ruining it.
 We stopped doing 'White Rabbit' for a couple of years because we were getting bored with it.
 I like it again and we included it last year 'cause it was the year of the rabbit."

-The Airplane was often found giving free concerts around the Haight-Asbury area of San Francisco.
+The Airplane was frequently found giving free concerts around the Haight-Ashbury area of San Francisco.
 They shared a large house with several musicians during the psychedelic '60s, often applying for and receiving parade permits to walk the streets.
-Grace was always a radical thinker, rejecting "Daddy's money."
-She once appeared on The Merv Griffin talk show made up in black face, causing a big controversy. (thanks, James - Ragin' Rochester, NY, for above 2)
+Grace Slick was always a radical thinker, rejecting "daddy's money."
+She once appeared on The Smothers Brothers Comedy Hour made up in blackface, causing a big controversy.

-"Go Ask Alice" which is a lyric from this song, inspired an anonymous author to put out a book with that same title.
+The line in this song, "go ask Alice," provided the title of a 1971 book published by an anonymous author.
 The book was a "diary" of a young girl in the 1960s who had a drug addiction and died.
-The diary owner's name is never given, and the diary is suspected to be fictional even after it was promoted as true, and the anonymous author is suspected to be Beatrice Sparks, the book's editor. (thanks, BustaJuss - SoPo, NJ)
+Her name is never given, and the diary is suspected to be fictional despite being promoted as true.
+The anonymous author is likely Beatrice Sparks, the book's editor.